tomshaw/shopcart/README.md

 ## Basic Usage

-Adding an item to the shoping cart.
+Adding an item to the shopping cart.

 > Note: Cart item constructor properties are validated when creating or updating cart items.